 By making her audience co-creators of the story, the storyteller artfully creates that sense of “we’re in this together” and her audience feels that they are.
 Her story in now “our story”.

-But more importantly, provoking her audience think and ask themselves what is true and what is false, she brings the story to life — to the present, to the NOW.
+But more importantly, by provoking her audience to think and ask themselves what is true and what is false, she brings the story to life — to the present, to the NOW.
 It’s no longer some story of two thousand years ago, but an experience — shared in real time.

 This is a deep contrast to the commonly practiced style of communication many of us are used to and many of us use.
 I am not just talking about words, rather the “I’ll tell you my story and you listen to me” communication style that is heavy on “you vs. me” or “us vs. them” and rather flat on “we”, “our” and “us”.

 There is no intention or effort to emotional involve the listener or invoke real time emotions.
 And you wonder why after “sharing your story”, it still feels like it’s your story and not “our story”.
-The other person listened (or pretended to listen), chirped in a little or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story and from the story teller.
+The other person listened (or pretended to listen), chirped in a little or may be offered some advice or a few words of empathy and/or encouragement, and even laughed at some of the funny parts of the story, but stayed emotionally separate from the story – and from the story and the story teller.